 #4.
 Bank Alfalah:

 Bank Alfalah is the fifth largest private Bank of Pakistan and commenced banking operation from 1st November 1997.
-It operates with more than 600 branches across Pakistan and has an international presence in Afghanistan, Bangladesh, Bahrain and a representative office in UAE.
-The Bank is owned and operated by the Abu Dhabi Group and it provides financial solutions to retail consumers, corporations, Institutions, and government through its wide array of products and services.
-Strengthened with the banking of the Abu Dhabi group and driven by the strategic goals set out by its board of management, the bank has invested in revolutionary technology to offer an extensive range of products and services.
+It operates with more than 719 branches across Pakistan and has an international presence in Afghanistan, Bangladesh, Bahrain, and a representative office in UAE.
+The Bank is owned and operated by the Abu Dhabi Group.
+It provides financial solutions to retail consumers, corporations, institutions, and governments through its wide array of products and services.
+Strengthened with the banking of the Abu Dhabi group and driven by the strategic goals set out by its board of management, the Bank has invested in revolutionary technology to offer an extensive range of products and services.
 The Bank is headquartered in Karachi, Pakistan.

 #5.
 MCB Bank:

 MCB Bank Limited is one of the oldest and top banks in Pakistan.
 Founded in 1947 and was nationalized in 1974 as part of the Government of Pakistan’s economic reform movement and was later privatized in 1991.
-The Bank has been conferred with the prestigious Euromoney Award for Best Investment Banks in Pakistan for two years in a row (2016 and 2017).
-It provides commercial banking and related products and services in Pakistan, South Asia, Middle East, and Eurasia.
+The Bank has been conferred with the prestigious Euromoney Award for Best Investment Banks in Pakistan for two years (2016 and 2017).
+It provides commercial banking and related products and services in Pakistan, South Asia, the Middle East, and Eurasia.
+The Bank has a customer base of approximately 4 million and total assets of around PKR 1.91 trillion in 2021 and operates through a wide branch network of more than 1400 branches.
 The Bank is headquartered in Lahore, Pakistan.
-The Bank has a customer base of approximately 4 million and total assets of around Rs 300 billion and operated through a wide branch network of more than 1100 branches.

 #6.
 United Bank Limited: